A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Materials and methods

-Different mechanisms are responsible for the intrinsic (inherent ability of MG to resist TMZ) and acquired (develops during or after treatment) TMZ-resistance in MG \cite{tomar2021elucidating}.
+Different mechanisms are responsible for the intrinsic (inherent ability of MG to resist TMZ) and acquired (develops during or after treatment) TMZ resistance in MG \cite{tomar2021elucidating}.
 The primary mechanism of intrinsic resistance is the expression of the O6-Methylguanine-DNA Methyltransferase (MGMT) gene, which encodes a DNA repair enzyme.
 In fact, high levels of MGMT expression are associated with poor response to TMZ \cite{tomar2021elucidating}.
-However, the initial fraction of TMZ-resistant cells in MG ($\delta_2$) has not been clearly characterized.
-Here, we assume $\delta_2$ in $[10^{-4},0.1]$ to always account for intrinsic resistance but maintaining at the same time a predominance of MG sensitive cells before treatment.
+However, the initial fraction of TMZ-resistant cells in MG ({$\delta_1$}) has not been clearly characterized.
+Here, we assume $\delta_1$ in $[10^{-4},0.1]$ to always account for intrinsic resistance, while maintaining at the same time a predominance of sensitive cells before treatment.